310mc/https-310mc.github.io-tl/source/_posts/management_story/chiaki.md

 {% endbubble %}

 {% bubble Midori %}
-Urghh… You’ll drag me along with you no matter how many times I say no, won’t you…?
+Ughh… You’ll drag me along with you no matter how many times I say no, won’t you…?

 Meh, fine… I don’t have any work at the greengrocer’s today, and I have the time to spare…
 {% endbubble %}